cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

   ~/myproject/project/Dependencies.scala
 ```

 You may also want to use the `--scala-version` flag.
-I wrote and published my rules in/for Scala 2.13, even those operating on sbt files (remember, only the input/output needs to be compiled with that version).
+I wrote and published my rules in Scala 2.13, which is the current default.

 One *important thing* to note is the double semicolon `::` in the artifact coordinates.
 This works similar to sbt's `%%` for cross-compiling.
 Many of the existing rules and examples use only one semicolon.
 Apparently, this is from an older version, which didn't support cross-publishing.
 You might have to add the version suffix ("_2.13") if you use that.

 ## Scala-Steward

 The star of the show!
-Let's put everything together to realize my dream of _auto-magic_ upgrades!
+Let's put everything together to realize my dream of _automagic_ upgrades!

 ### Try Before You Buy!